MarwanElKhodary/marwan.world/src/pages/post/making-the-pc-game.md

 The relevant folder structure:

 - ```index.astro``` the homepage contains all the PC parts with ```Icon``` components
-  - I intiially organized the original PC parts into ```Icon``` components in order to process the SVG and be able to pass in separate CSS variables for the PC parts and their labels - but my brother complained about how I'm doing this because - why wouldn't I just set the CSS myself?
+  - I intially organized the original PC parts into ```Icon``` components in order to process the SVG and be able to pass in separate CSS variables for the PC parts and their labels - but my brother complained about how I'm doing this because - why wouldn't I just set the CSS myself?
 Or as you will see later, why am I making these original PC parts into ```Icon``` components and not the combined ones?
 - ```drag.js``` contains all the logic for dragging and dropping, switching dropzones, and dropping the labels
 - All svgs live in a single ```/svg``` folder
 - ```content.js``` which holds the SVG HTML content of all the combined PC parts

+### Icon Component

-My ```icon.astro``` component was partially inspired by [this article](https://ellodave.dev/blog/article/using-svgs-as-astro-components-and-inline-css/) as you can see below:
+My ```icon.astro``` component was mostly inspired by [this article](https://ellodave.dev/blog/article/using-svgs-as-astro-components-and-inline-css/) as you can see below:

 ```astro
 ---